digital-asset/ex-tutorial-nodejs/README.md

     hello from sandbox-3957952d-f475-4d2f-be89-245a0799d2c0
     Ping { packageId:
        '33f8c3ee29d1e358e1c5b321eab7158af0220a6b956f69528da89c3eeb06d736',
-      moduleName: 'PingPong',
+      moduleName: 'PingPongGame',
       entityName: 'Ping' }
     Pong { packageId:
        '33f8c3ee29d1e358e1c5b321eab7158af0220a6b956f69528da89c3eeb06d736',
-      moduleName: 'PingPong',
+      moduleName: 'PingPongGame',
       entityName: 'Pong' }

 [Back to the table of contents](#table-of-contents)

-## Understand the `PingPong` module
+## Understand the `PingPongGame` module

-Before moving on to the implementation of the application, have a look at `daml/PingPong.daml` to understand the module the app uses.
+Before moving on to the implementation of the application, have a look at `daml/PingPongGame.daml` to understand the module the app uses.

 `Ping` and `Pong` are almost identical.
 Looking at them in detail: